-We understand suicide and mental ill-health are legitimate topics of public interest.
+We understand suicide and mental health concerns, and alcohol and other drugs (AOD) are legitimate topics of public interest.

 Mindframe provides tailored, practical and evidence-based support to all areas of the Australian media, from large national newsrooms through to rural community outlets.

 Mindframe helps empower media to safely approach difficult topics

 Our evidence-based approach supports media practitioners to identify potentially problematic areas when covering stories of public interest, public health or prevention pieces, to ensure a safe approach with any story angle without needing to detail explicit information.

 The way suicide and mental health concerns are reported, portrayed or communicated about can impact the way vulnerable people access help-seeking information and services.
 The use of non-stigmatising or glamourising language, the correct use of statistics and not detailing graphic information can have a profound impact on the behaviour outcomes of vulnerable people in our community.